ShravanyaA17/peaceful-pup-chats-43/BACKEND_SETUP.md

    - Click "Deploy site"

 2. **Get Your Frontend URL:**
-   - After deployment, you'll get a URL like: `https://peaceful-pup-chats.netlify.app`
+   - After deployment, you'll get a URL like: `https://sunny-marzipan-01b40c.netlify.app`
+   - ✅ **Your app is live at:** [https://sunny-marzipan-01b40c.netlify.app](https://sunny-marzipan-01b40c.netlify.app)
    - You can customize this URL in Netlify settings

 ### **How This Architecture Works:**